DanielAu0/Price-Scraper/README.md

 # Price-Scraper
-A Price Tracker Using Python
+A Simple Price Tracker Using Python